bccp/website/README.md

 -  use a drop-in bootstrap.css replacement from bootswatch.
 -  Tweak various aspects of the generated HTML, such as titles, links and listings.

+Now this line is added to trigger an automatic update.